jnimo/hello-world/README.md

 This is a new repository.

 I really like coding,
-learning more about languages is a really good.
+learning more about languages is good .